msabljak/Doctors_practice/README.md

 ## **Email service**
 This service is its own seperate project which consists of a background worker and 2 classes for working with a message queuing service.
 The EmailWorker class extends the BackgroundService class to enable functionality as a background worker.
 Using dependency injection a messaging queuing service is added to the worker itself which it uses to connect to the message queuing service.
 Once connected it waits for a message to be sent with the content "PatientCreated" upon which it pretends to send an email in the form of logging that an email was sent.
 It also has a dockerfile created that will be used to automatically build a new image when comitted to github.

+## **Event sourcing**
+This concept essentially is the way all transactions are verified within the project.
+There is a simple eventstore database that stores all the events that happen on any one object within the project.
+It works by having a producer that can either create a stream or add to a stream new events and consumer which can actively wait and read for events on anyone stream if it needs some kind of confirmation.
+It also allows the implementations of projections for simple queries but those are not implemented in the current project.
+The project uses the IEventStore class which the EventStore class implements whose purpose is for the controllers to be able to connect to the Eventstore within which are methods to either create a consumer to read messages or a producer to upload information to the event store.
+It uses the EventStore nuget package and builds an image of EventStore to store all the information in its database in the form of simple JSON files.
+Persistency is enabled within the project.

+## **CQRS**
+Using the Mediatr nuget package this project segregates its commands and queries in the form of requests for which are in turn created handlers.
+The controllers simply just need to send the requests and the rest of the interaction is left to the handlers to manage.
+This allows for simple non-blocking asynchronous work of endpoints when a desired functionality is called.